Go to content

 VAT on receipts: VAT is payable on the day of payment for the service (receipt).
 This method is often used for the provision of services.

-VAT on debits: VAT is due on the date the invoice is issued.
-This method is mainly used for the supply of goods.
+** VAT on sales:** VAT is due on the date the invoice is issued.
+This method is primarily used in the delivery of goods

 • The different VAT accounts